Take the Next Step to Get Help for the Impacts of MST

 Take the Next Step

-For help with treatment and health care related to experiences of MST, please contact your MST Coordinator.
+For help with treatment and health care related to experiences of MST, please contact your VHA MST Coordinator.

 This website focuses on the MST-related health care services that VA has available.
 For help with disability compensation related to MST, please contact the Veterans Benefits Administration (VBA) MST Outreach Coordinator at your local VBA Regional Office.
 However, please note for those eligible for care, neither documentation of the MST experience nor a VA disability compensation rating is required to get MST-related treatment at VA.